Special Report: The Future of American Politics

 Your step-by-step six-part series on how to invest for retirement, from devising a successful strategy to exactly which investments to choose.

-To help you understand what's going on in politics, the economy and what we expect to happen in the future, our highly experienced Kiplinger Letter team will keep you abreast of the latest developments and forecasts (Get a free issue of The Kiplinger Letter or subscribe).
+To help you understand what's going on in politics and the economy and what we expect to happen in the future, our highly experienced Kiplinger Letter team will keep you abreast of the latest developments and forecasts (Get a free issue of The Kiplinger Letter or subscribe).
 You'll get all the latest news first by subscribing, but we will publish many (but not all) of the forecasts a few days afterward online.
 Here’s the latest…

 2028 will mark another milestone in American history: The first presidential race since 2012 without Donald Trump on the ballot.
 Since becoming the GOP nominee a decade ago, Trump has reshaped both the Republican Party and U.S. politics writ large.